awsdocs/aws-net-developer-guide/doc_source/UpdateSqsQueue.md

     }

     //
-    // Method to get a parameter from the parsed command-line arguments public static string GetParameter(
+    // Method to get an argument from the parsed command-line arguments
+    //
+    // Parameters:
+    // - parsedArgs: The Dictionary object returned from the Parse() method (shown above).
+    // - defaultValue: The default string to return if the specified key isn't in parsedArgs.
+    // - keys: An array of keys to look for in parsedArgs. public static string GetArgument(
-      Dictionary<string,string> parsedArgs, string def, params string[] keys) {
+      Dictionary<string,string> parsedArgs, string defaultReturn, params string[] keys) {
       string retval = null;
       foreach(var key in keys)
         if(parsedArgs.TryGetValue(key, out retval)) break;
-      return retval ?? def;
+      return retval ?? defaultReturn;
     }

     //
-    // Exit with an error.
-    public static void ErrorExit(string msg, int code=1) {
+    // Method to exit the application with an error. public static void ErrorExit(string msg, int code=1) {
       Console.WriteLine("\nError");